2020-09-18

 We run southwest, to the Rift Imperial Camp.
 It's raining a little.
 On our way from the camp to the mountain pass, we say hello to a traveler who is having a rest on the roadside with his horse.
 As we approach the forbidding high and grim mountains, it's still raining:

 Just past the mountain pass, near the Falkreath Stormcloak Camp, we find a path up the mountains.
 We have never ventured south of the road in this area.
-At Helgen, there would have been a proper road to the south, but here the terrain is also manageable.
-We cross the first mountain range, behind which there are a small lake and a fortress.
+At Helgen, there would have been a proper southward road, but here the terrain is also manageable.

 The fortress is called Fort Neugrad.
 It's manned by Imperial soldiers.